 #3 Leave no stone unturned

 I think we can agree on the fact that the internet (or your local library) is literally stuffed with knowledge, making it even more difficult for those on the quest for the all-embracing truth.
-We have also concluded that it is very difficult – or unlikely – for one person alone to have an in depth understanding about all that is and the universal truth.
+We have also concluded that it is very difficult – or unlikely – for one person alone to have an in-depth understanding about all that is and the universal truth.
 Surely, there are a handful of individuals who have figured out many pieces of the puzzle, but there is an opposing army of those who only think they “figured it all out”, unknowingly deluding themselves and many others.

 In order to widen your perspective, investigate ranges of subjects that interest you, leave no stone unturned and listen to what the experts have to say, but also try to discover the opinion of those that oppose these specialists.
 Have in mind that people are only sharing THEIR insights and THEIR interpretation thereof, a lot of it being highly influenced by their cultural and societal backgrounds, their education and believe system, or by those who pay them.
-But if you are willing to educate yourself about a vast range of topics, ranging from science, religion, metaphysics, history, physics, astrology, ancient societies and many more, you will spot similarities; you will see consensuses and accordances allowing you to grasp fractions of the bigger picture.
+But if you are willing to educate yourself about a vast range of topics, ranging from science, religion, metaphysics, history, physics, astrology, ancient societies and much more, you will spot similarities; you will see consensuses and accordances allowing you to grasp fractions of the bigger picture.

 What is so interesting about this “bigger picture” is that you distinguish no longer between the different cultures, religions and their different interpretation, but you start noticing that everyone’s talking the same language – that of the truth, with their own personal “spin” attached to it.
 Always keep in mind that the more points of references you have, the better your ability to grasp the whole magnitude of all that is.